undisassemble/yap/docs/features.md

 ### Immitate packer

+Causes some tools like [Detect It Easy]() to think it uses a different packer.
+Available options are: Themida, WinLicense, UPX, MPRESS, Enigma, and ExeStealth.
+ExeStealth is not available when `Delayed entry point` is enabled.

 ### Process masquerading

+Makes some elements of the process appear as if it was a different process.
+Also hides launch arguments.

 ### Mark critical :soon:

 ### Leave a message

+Puts your message in the packed executable, so it shows up under `strings` and other RE tools.

 ### SDK

+Provides access to some functions provided by the packer.

 ## Reassembler

+Disassembles the original application and assembles it using the packers obfuscator.

 ### Mutation level

+Same as packer mutation level setting, except this is disabled by setting it to 0.

 ### Remove useless data

 ### Strip debug symbols

+Removes symbol and debugging information, similar to the `strip` command.

 ### Strip DOS stub

+Removes the DOS stub from the binary, which is almost useless.

 ### Instruction substitution

 ### SDK

+The SDK can be used to modify reassembler settings during protection.
+This can be useful when setting certain code regions to protect instead of the entire binary.

+> [!IMPORTANT]
+> Because of compiler optimizations and how YAP assembles the binary, it's possible that macros used do not appear in the same order as they appear in source code.

 ## Advanced

 ### UPX version

+Set the version of UPX that appears when the packers immitate setting is set to UPX.

 ### Fake symbol table

 ### Mutate

+Enables packer mutation.

 ### Semi-random section names